tuva-health/tuva_empi/backend/README.md

 #### VS Code

-1. With VS Code, just open the repository root directory or the `.devcontainer` directory and you should be prompted to open the project in a dev container.
+1. With VS Code, just open the repository root directory and you should be prompted to open the project in a dev container.
 1. Then inside the dev container terminal:
    ```
    > cd backend